 - Cleaning rod and loop such as those made by Brownells

 - Cotton swabs

 You may need more specific supplies based on your pistol.
-For example, you might need a disassembly pin and auto bushing wrench, often shipped with your gun, for a 1911.
+For example, a disassembly pin and auto bushing wrench (often shipped with your gun) for 1911s.
 If you have a revolver, you may want tweezers, a pin punch and a rebound slide.
-For a Glock, I recommend the Real Avid 4-in-1 Glock Tool.
+For Glocks, I recommend the Real Avid 4-in-1 Glock Tool.